Northern blues forgotten as attention moves elsewhere

 Gloss flaked off Clare’s triumph in 2013 due to their performance in following seasons.

 This year’s keynote, before the season unfurled, was uncomplicated: could Tipperary manage back to back titles?
-That balloon fell slowly from the sky, starting from last March’s drawn league tie between Kilkenny and Tipperary, when Kilkenny failed to make good on an eight-point lead after 21 minutes.
+That balloon fell slowly from the sky, starting from last March’s drawn league tie between Kilkenny and Tipperary, when the latter failed to make good on an eight-point lead after 21 minutes.

 Results remake perspectives as well as rolls of honour.
 Tipperary’s preoccupation with successive titles has curdled in some circles.
 There is even a view now that such prestige is a mirage.